kieranajp/donatello/Write-up/src/41-Construction.md

 <div>
 <figure>
 <img src="img/sdlc.png">
-<figcaption>The custom SDLC this project will be developed to.</figcaption>
+<figcaption>The custom SDLC this project will adhere to.</figcaption>
 </figure>
 </div>